-We recognise that street collections are a relatively simple, cost effective and a popular way of fundraising by both charities and supporters wishing to raise funds on their behalf.
-In seeking to raise what are often much needed funds, we also recognise that both charities and their supporters are often and understandably keen to maximise the(ir) street collection opportunities.
+We recognise that house to house collections are a relatively simple, cost effective and a popular way of fundraising by both charities and supporters wishing to raise funds on their behalf.
+In seeking to raise what are often much needed funds, we also recognise that both charities and their supporters are often and understandably keen to maximise the(ir) house to house collection opportunities.
 Sometimes this can cause problems as collectors seek to maximise the duration, frequency and/or timing of the(ir) proposed collection(s).
-Together, these factors mean that we receive a great many applications for street collection permits by and, on behalf of, many different charitable and benevolent causes each year; often for collections at the same time at seasonal, festive and other key times of the year.
+Together, these factors mean that we receive a great many applications for house to house collection licences by and, on behalf of, many different charitable and benevolent causes each year; often for collections at the same time at seasonal, festive and other key times of the year.